familab/accessController/api_v2/readme.md

 * Query google spreadsheet using google API
 * Parse retrieved sheet to JSON
 * Compare incoming `badgeId` and `location` to parsed json and return `[true, false]`
+* Log requests to disk (and console.)
 ### TODO:
-* Logging for historical records
-    * Provide a way to retrieve records
+* Provide a way to retrieve logs that's nicer than grepping the .log file.
+* Rotate logfile occasionally if it ends up growing too big.
 * Cache most recent parsed spreadsheet for use when internet is offline